 FSM will work with multi-agencies to identify students who may be more susceptible to child abduction in order to put appropriate safeguarding measures in place.
 Pupils and parents are encouraged to disclose to any adult any suspicious behaviour on or near the School site.
-Staff are expected to inform the Interim Head, or in his absence the Deputy Head of any suspicious behaviour.
+Staff are expected to inform the DSL, or in his absence a DDSL or Head of any suspicious behaviour.

+First Aid

-First Aid See First Aid policy.
+See First Aid policy.